How Long Does Vinyl Siding Last?

 An improper installation may result in the need to repair or replace the siding much sooner than you expected.

-As you can assume, 20-year-old siding is usually more resistant and functional than 40-year-old siding.
+As you can assume, 20-year-old vinyl siding is usually more resistant and functional than 40-year-old siding.

 However, this isn’t a universal rule.